 Companies and products can get the regenagri® Content Standard certificate.
 It focuses on the content of regeneratively grown fibers, from the first processing step to the final product.
 Fabrics must contain at least 40% regeneratively grown fibers to be recognized by regenagri®.

 In November 2021, Candiani Denim became the first company certified according to the regenagri® Chain of Custody program, which succeeds the Content Standard certificate.
 The requirements to get the Chain of Custody standard include traceability, identification, and segregation (for example, checking that there is no contamination between certified and non-certified materials).

 “We believe in a future where regeneratively grown cotton is the industry standard.
 We are happy to be the first to partner with regenagri® to support this transition and consider them to be the best positioned to advance the widespread adoption and comprehensive verification of regenerative practices”, Alberto Candiani, president of Candiani Denim, said.

 Why has Candiani Denim chosen regenagri®?

 Candiani Denim chose to work with regenagri® since it provides an immediate solution to current challenges.
 The initiative focuses on continuous improvement rather than keeping the status quo.
-According to Candiani Denim, this approach goes to the heart of regenerative agriculture.
+According to Candiani Denim, which sources regenerative cotton in Spain and Greece, this approach goes to the heart of regenerative agriculture.